800-937-8398 Call us for a free quote Contact us

 Western Exterminator can help with stinging insects

-If you have issues with wasp activity in or around your home, Contact us online or call 866-623-9842.
-We can safely remove nests, apply treatments to prevent them from coming back, and seal up any holes or entry points where they may be gaining access to the inside of your home.
+If you have issues with wasp activity in or around your home, contact us online or call 8009378398.
+We can help safely remove nests, apply treatments to prevent stinging insects from coming back and seal up any holes or entry points where they may be gaining access to the inside of your home.

 Seeing pests in your home?